S.A.B.A. Promoting Marine Safety and Compliance Across Canada Combating Illegal Charter Operations

 Capt.
 Howie Colt

-as Vice President of the Passenger & Commercial Vessel Association (PCVA) Canada.
-In this dual capacity, Howie leverages his deep understanding of self-inspected vessel operations and national safety standards to oversee S.A.B.A.’s field implementation of critical safety initiatives.
-His leadership ensures effective coordination of interagency enforcement actions while maintaining alignment with Transport Canada’s regulatory framework.
-Howie’s unique position at the intersection of industry advocacy and safety enforcement enables S.A.B.A. to bridge operational best practices with regulatory compliance, enhancing maritime safety outcomes across all Canadian waterways.
+Director of Operations: Howie Colt serves as S.A.B.A.’s Director of Operations, bringing extensive maritime regulatory expertise from his concurrent role as Vice President of the Passenger & Commercial Vessel Association (PCVA) Canada In this dual capacity, Howie leverages his deep understanding of self-inspected vessel operations and national safety standards to oversee S.A.B.A.’s field implementation of critical safety initiatives.
+Howie’s unique position at the intersection of industry advocacy and safety enables S.A.B.A. to bridge operational best practices with regulatory compliance, enhancing maritime safety outcomes across all Canadian waterways.

 Our Advocacy Team